- Published on

 A Different Direction: Re-evaluation and Resolve

-That intense, sometimes obsessive, focus on technology is what ultimately pulled me out of the ghetto.
-After my parents divorced, my mother moved us to another slum, but it was a step up, a place with slightly better influences, though gang activity was still rife.
-I knew how close I came to a different life, like many kids I grew up with who are now living incredibly hard lives.
+That intense, sometimes obsessive focus on technology is ultimately what pulled me out of that environment.
+After my parents divorced, my mother moved us to a better neighborhood, still far from easy and with trouble never far away, but a step up.
+I knew how narrowly I had avoided a very different life.
+Many of the kids I grew up with did not.

-The tragic loss of one of my closest childhood friends when we were still young—a victim of the destructive environment we were trying to escape—served as a brutal wake-up call.
+The loss of one of my closest childhood friends, while we were still young, a casualty of the very environment we were all trying to escape, was a brutal wake-up call.

-His passing forced me to truly re-evaluate the dangerous path I was on and solidified my resolve to find a different way.
+His death forced me to reckon honestly with the path I was on, and it hardened my resolve to find another way.

-For me, technology, and the passion for learning and doing things that seemed impossible, became that way out.
+For me, technology, and the drive to learn and to do things that seemed impossible, became that way out.

 Professional Ascent: Military, Education, and Enterprise Tech

-This drive eventually propelled me to join the military.
-It was a stark shift, from a kid on the streets to an anti-tank specialist, a machine gunner on an M240B, and a Bradley gunner.
-But even there, my tech affinity found an outlet, and I eventually fell backwards into Information Assurance Security within my unit.
+That drive eventually led me to join the military.
+It was a stark shift: from a kid on the streets to an anti-tank specialist, a machine gunner on an M240B, and a Bradley gunner.
+Even there, my affinity for technology found an outlet, and I eventually moved into Information Assurance and security within my unit.

-Each step, however unexpected, added layers to my understanding of systems, discipline, and solving complex problems under pressure.
+Each step, however unexpected, added another layer to how I understood systems, discipline, and solving hard problems under pressure.

-After the military, this passion fueled my journey into professional IT, software engineering, co-founding a Web3 startup, and eventually to a role as a Senior DevOps Architect at Amazon Web Services (AWS), working with large enterprises.
-Against the odds of nearly not graduating high school and having to transfer to a non-traditional school because I was working one or two full-time jobs since my sophomore year, I somehow managed to earn a Bachelor of Science degree and ultimately an Executive MBA.
+After the military, that same drive carried me into professional IT and software engineering, into co-founding a Web3 startup, and eventually into a role as a Senior DevOps Architect at Amazon Web Services (AWS), working with large enterprises, and from there to Splunk.
+None of it came easily.
+I nearly did not finish high school and transferred to a non-traditional program because I was working one or two full-time jobs from my sophomore year on.
+Even so, I went on to earn a Bachelor of Science and, later, an Executive MBA.

 Finding a New Anchor: The World of Mycology

-But life, and the experiences within it – especially my time in the military and the trauma it brought – also carves out a need for healing and centering.
-There came a point when I found myself again searching for a way to ground myself, to find a different kind of connection.
-And that’s when I stumbled, quite unexpectedly, into the world of mycology.
+But life, especially my time in the military and the trauma that came with it, also creates a need for healing and for centering.
+There came a point when I found myself searching again for a way to ground myself, for a different kind of connection.
+That is when I stumbled, quite unexpectedly, into mycology.

-I’ll be honest, I was never a huge fan of what I thought mushrooms were – basically, the button mushrooms from the grocery store.
-But discovering the sheer diversity, the ecological importance, the deep history, and the profound beauty of the fungal kingdom was like discovering another hidden, magical world, much like those BBSs of my youth.
-I started with growing hydroponic vegetables, using tech to monitor and control the environment.
+I will be honest: I was never much of a fan of what I thought mushrooms were, the button mushrooms in the grocery store.
+But discovering the sheer diversity, the ecological importance, the deep history, and the genuine beauty of the fungal kingdom felt like finding another hidden world, not unlike those BBSs of my youth.
+I had started by growing hydroponic vegetables, using technology to monitor and control the environment.
 Then I found fungi.

-It centered me in a way nothing else previously had.
+It centered me in a way nothing else had.

-There was a quiet magic to it, a connection to natural systems that was both grounding and exhilarating.
+There was a quiet magic to it, a connection to natural systems that was at once grounding and exhilarating.

 Full Circle: The Genesis of WeMush.com

-The more I learned, the more I realized that my two great passions – technology and mycology – weren't so different.
-Both are about intricate networks, unseen potential, cycles of growth and decay, and the incredible results that can come from nurturing the right conditions.
-My tech background, honed through years of professional practice and relentless self-teaching, could bring so much to the world of mushroom cultivation, helping hobbyists and cultivators achieve better results, share knowledge, and build community.
+The more I learned, the more I saw that my two great passions, technology and mycology, were not so different after all.
+Both are built on intricate networks, unseen potential, and cycles of growth and decay, and both reward the patient work of nurturing the right conditions.
+My technical background, built through years of professional practice and relentless self-teaching, could bring real value to mushroom cultivation, helping hobbyists and commercial growers get better results, share knowledge, and build community.

-It’s more than just a platform; it’s the culmination of my journey.
-It’s about taking that early fascination with building and creating in the digital world – a fascination that literally saved me – and merging it with a deep respect for the natural world and its power to heal and connect.
-It’s about using technology to empower a community built around something as fundamental and fascinating as fungi.
+It is more than a platform; it is the culmination of everything that came before.
+It takes that early fascination with building in the digital world, a fascination that quite literally saved me, and joins it to a deep respect for the natural world and its power to heal and connect.
+It is about using technology to empower a community built around something as fundamental and fascinating as fungi.

 My path has been anything but conventional.
-It’s been shaped by squalor and success, by delinquency and discipline, by code and by spores.
+It has been shaped by hardship and hope, by hard work and discipline, by code and by spores.

-It’s been a journey of navigating dark tunnels, both literal and metaphorical, to find the light.
-Now, with WeMush.com, I hope to help others find their own passion, connection, and success in the amazing world of mycology.
-It’s a new chapter, but in many ways, it feels like I’ve been heading here all along.
+It has been a long walk through dark tunnels, literal and metaphorical, toward the light.
+With WeMush.com, I hope to help others find their own passion, connection, and success in the world of mycology.
+It feels like a new chapter, and yet, in many ways, like the place I have been heading all along.

 - What part of this journey resonates with you the most?

-- Have you found unexpected connections between your passions?
+- Have you found unexpected connections between your own passions?